garrandall/popular-music-data/tracks/people-in-love-10cc.md

 People in love do funny things
 Walk under buses and burn their wings
 People like us do nothing right
 Talk to the ceiling into the night

 Look at the smile in her eyes
 I knew I was right in my bones
 I feel the turnin' of wheels as it grows
 Look at my face in her eyes
 Am I right, am I wrong
 She's given me butterflies all along

-Ooh sitting alone in the dark
+Oh sitting alone in the dark
-Ooh feeling you close to me
+Oh feeling you close to me
 We're in a dream
 But the hands on the clock seem to know
 Tell me it's time to go

 People in love play silly games
 Running in circles and everywhere
 People like us can make believe
 Love is forever and I'll never be

-Ooh sitting alone in the dark
+Oh sitting alone in the dark
-Ooh feeling you close to me
+Oh feeling you close to me
 We're in a dream
 But the hands on the clock seem to know
 Tell us it's time to go